danielpoe/flamingo-myshop-example/Readme.md

 ![configuration dump](1-config-run.png)

-We will come back to the product module configuration in a minute.
+We will learn more about the configuration later.
 But for now lets try to run the application by:
 `go run main.go serve`

-You will see the following error "can not instantiate interface flamingo.me/flamingo-commerce/v3/product/domain.ProductService" together with a stack trace.
+You will see the following error `can not instantiate interface flamingo.me/flamingo-commerce/v3/product/domain.ProductService` together with a stack trace.

 That means that there is no ProductService registered yet.
 The ProductService is a so called Adapter that the product module needs in order to get products.
 For now we will enable the provided "FakeProductService" that just provides some dummy products.